VIKING - 18: "GO WEST YOUNG MAN!" Norse Exploration of Atlantic Shores - Iceland, Greenland and Vinland beckon

 The rest of the 'Graenlendinga Saga' covers Thorstein Eiriksson's death, Thorfinn 'Karlsefni' visiting Vinland, Freydis Eiriks-dottir in Vinland, Karlsefni's Offspring.
 There is also 'Eirik's Saga' which includes Gudrid's Forefathers, Eirik Explores Greenland, Gudrid goes to Greenland, Gudrid is told her Future, Leif discovers Vinland, Thorstein Eiriksson Dies, Karlsefni in Greenland, Karlsefni Goes to Vinland, Thorhall Breaks Away, Karlsefni Goes South, The Skraelings Attack, Thorvald Eiriksson Dies, Bjarni Grimolfsson's Death, Karlsefni's Offspring.

-There are notes, a list of proper names and place names, a glossary and maps, and a 43-page introduction from the translators, Magnus Magnusson (of Icelandic descent) and Icelander Hermann Palsson, first published in paperback by Penguin Books 1965, ISBN 0-14-044154-9.
+There are notes, a list of personal and place names, glossary, maps and a 43-page introduction from the translators, Magnus Magnusson (of Icelandic descent) and Icelander Hermann Palsson, first published in paperback by Penguin Books 1965, ISBN 0-14-044154-9.
+See the Amazon link above